Beyond Rewards in Reinforcement Learning for Cyber Defence: Background

 \subsection{Reliability and Risk in RL}

-The reliability and risks of RL agents is a critical issue, especially for cyber defence applications where inconsistent performance can be costly or dangerous.
+The reliability and risks of RL agents are critical issues for cyber defence applications where inconsistent performance can be costly or dangerous.
 Training reliability metrics measure how consistently an RL algorithm performs across multiple training runs, and risk metrics quantify expectations of worst-case performance.